lcherone/PlinkerUI/README.md

 PlinkerUI!
 ===================

-This little PHP project is a small demonstration usage for Plinker.
+A little PHP script which is a demonstration usage for Plinker - Remote coded tasks run as root!

 ----------